BJK Cup: India, after loss to Thailand, thrash NZ 3-0

 The tie against Thailand was a jolt as India lost the tie after losing the second singles rubber as well.
 In the morning, Sahaja Yamalapalli lost the second singles to Patcharin Cheapchandej (6-4, 1-6, 6-4).
 Up a break in the decider, Patcharin faced stiff opposition from Sahaja but sailed through in the end.

-India had a consolation win in the doubles, the experienced Ankita Raina and Rutuja Bhosale beating Naklo Thasporn and Peangtarn Plipuech 6-3, 6-4.
+India though won the doubles, the experienced Ankita Raina and Rutuja Bhosale beating Naklo Thasporn and Peangtarn Plipuech 6-3, 6-4.
 That gave them belief against the Kiwis.
 The two upset the strong pair of Moniquee Barry and Erin Routliffe, who is a two-time US Open doubles champion, 6-4, 6-2 to complete the rout.
 The tall Erin was broken twice in the first set, and though New Zealand saved two set points, Ankita made the third count with a strong forehand that forced an error from Erin.
 She was put under pressure in the second set as well and India completed the win by breaking her serve in the eighth game.

 Aishi came back, breaking Vaishnavi in the sixth game, but the Indian was in no mood to relent.
 She finally clinched the set with an ace.
 There was no let-up in her intensity despite Aishi posing more of a challenge in the second set.